Cwalsh888/ccjs-backend/README.md

 ## Tech Debt

-- [ ] Re-write the API to take a start and end date and return data based off that.
+- [x] Re-write the API to take a start and end date and return data based off that.
+7/5/23